 If you are VAT registered you have to charge VAT on all your sales.
 If you are selling products or services in the EU the rules are different.
 Talk with a specialist accountant if you are selling products or services outside the UK.

-- If you are not VAT registered then you are not allowed to charge VAT on your sales invoices under any circumstances.
+If you are not VAT registered you are not allowed to include a VAT charge on your invoices.

 You can register for VAT even if you do not have to.
 People who are VAT registered have to report every 3 months (‘quarterly’) on sales and expenses.
 You can then also recover the VAT you have had to spend on your expenses.
 Small businesses can simplify VAT reporting by: